dhermes/bezier/DEVELOPMENT.rst

 `bezier Dockerfile`_) installs dependencies needed for testing (such as ``nox`` and NumPy).

-On Travis CI, Matthew Brett's `multibuild`_ is used to install "official" python.org CPython binaries for macOS.
+On GitHub Actions, Matthew Brett's `multibuild`_ is used to install "official" python.org CPython binaries for macOS.
 Then tests are run in 64-bit mode (NumPy has `discontinued`_ 32-bit support).